JojiiOfficial/cargo-linked/README.md

 If you want to run the given rust application somewhere else, make sure you install those packages first.

 # Note
-Only arch packages are supported by now.
+Only arch packages are supported by now other plans pending.
 PRs are welcome!